philss/sabiah/README.md

 # Sabiah

 This is the code for the presentation I did in Ruby Conf BR 2016.
-It's a MVP of Twitter.
+It's a MVP of something similar to Twitter.
 It's written using Phoenix and Vue.js

 ## Running